 Heat Pump Repairs

-Contacting a professional to help with repairs on your heat pump is typically necessary to bring a broken unit back to working order.
+Contacting a professional to complete repairs is typically necessary if your heat pump experiences an issue.
 If you have a home warranty, you can check your contract to see if HVAC breakdowns and duct systems are covered.
-Then you’ll need only pay your service fee to have a technician out for the repair.
+Then, you’ll only need to pay your service fee to have a technician out for the repair.